Why Study Anthropology?

 Students will gain a range of skill sets that can be applied in many settings.
 Cultural anthropologists will be introduced to ethnographic methods, including surveys and participant observation, as they immerse themselves in the community under study.
 Those specializing in archaeology and bioarchaeology will learn excavation methods as well as laboratory analysis of artifacts and human remains to reconstruct past lifeways, particularly in the Southeast and Mesoamerica.
-Students interested in primatology will be taught primate observation methods as well as laboratory techniques for nutritional analysis.

 Admission requirements include:

 - a resume.

 A writing sample may also be submitted, but is optional.
 Apply by March 15 to be